purinnohito/ComfyUI-BAGEL-NoFlashAttention/README.md

 ## Installation

 ### 1. Model Selection and Download
-The ComfyUI-Bagel node supports automatic model selection with intelligent quantization:
+The ComfyUI-Bagel node provides a model selection dropdown with automatic downloading capabilities:
+- **Model Selection UI**: Choose from available Hugging Face repository IDs or local folder names in the dropdown
+- **Auto-download Feature**: When `allow_auto_download` is enabled, models are automatically downloaded to `models/bagel/` on first use
+- **Local Model Detection**: The node automatically scans for locally installed models in the `models/bagel/` directory

+**Available Models:**
 - **ByteDance-Seed/BAGEL-7B-MoT**: Standard model with multiple quantization options
   - **BF16**: Full precision mode (~80GB VRAM recommended for multi-GPU)
   - **NF4**: 4-bit quantization (~12-32GB VRAM, highly recommended for single GPU)